learn-co-curriculum/dsc-strings-floats-ints-lab/README.md

 So as Data Scientists, we often need to clean and organize data before we can make sense of it.
 Let's get to work.

-## Working on the Lab

-In this lab, we'll see that there is some data already provided for us.
+In this exercise, we'll see that there is some data already provided for us.
 Next to the data, we will see a comment indicating what the data should look like after we change it.

 > Comments are indicated in Python by a `#` followed by text.
 They do not get run and will not affect our code.
 Here we are using them to show what the intended output should be.